theorydas/extended-vigenere-decipher/README.md

 ```

 ### Command Line
 Similarly to the python interface, these functions can be called directly from the command line for input and output file paths.
+If tablePath is omitted,
+the default Vigenere table is used instead.
 ```
-python inputPath outputPath -key yourKey -encode true
+python inputPath outputPath -table tablePath -key yourKey -encode true
 ```

 ## Requirements

 The vigenere mapping uses `numpy` arrays to perform index shifting.

-## Todos

-Update commandline version to receive a custom Viginere table.